 Our planning builds on experience

 Already we have taken steps to better understand the changing needs of the network and our customers as part of the transformation.
-We have worked with residential customers to install batteries into homes as part of a trial, and last year rolled out Energy Partners, our demand response program in the Powercor network.
+We have worked with residential customers to install batteries into homes as part of a trial, and continued our demand response program, Summer Saver

 Efficiency incentives, renewable energy and non-network solutions and incentives for demand management will form an important part of our regulatory submission.
 Some of the things we’ll consider in planning and modelling for 2021-2015 include: